MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 5 - Data management.md

 3. Select the **Entity settings** tab, and then select **Refresh entity list** to refresh data entities in the system.
 Notice that data entities are now updated in the background as an asynchronous job.
+Get this started, as it takes several minutes.

     ![A screenshot of Data import/export framework parameters where we find the Refresh entity list bottom.](media/L5P01.png)